Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/kind/local_kind_gitops_helm/_index.md

 ---
 type: docs
-title: "Deploy GitOps configurations and perform Helm-based GitOps flow on kind as an Azure Arc Connected Cluster"
+title: "Perform Helm-based GitOps flow on kind as an Arc Connected Cluster"
-linkTitle: "Deploy GitOps configurations and perform Helm-based GitOps flow on kind as an Azure Arc Connected Cluster"
+linkTitle: "Perform Helm-based GitOps flow on kind as an Arc Connected Cluster"
 weight: 1
 description: >
 ---

-## Deploy GitOps configurations and perform Helm-based GitOps flow on kind as an Azure Arc Connected Cluster
+## Perform Helm-based GitOps flow on kind as an Arc Connected Cluster

 The following Jumpstart scenario will guide you on how to create [Helm](https://helm.sh/)-based GitOps configuration on a [kind (Kubernetes in Docker)](https://kind.sigs.k8s.io/) cluster which is projected as an Azure Arc connected cluster resource.